chronchi/molecular_landscape/README.md

 ## Book

 The book when generated should be available on the folder `results/book`.
-Whenever there is an image, one can right click and open image in a new tab to get a higher quality version of the image.
+Also an automatically generated online version is available at [chronchi.github.io/molecular_landscape](https://chronchi.github.io/molecular_landscape).

 ## Files that are ignored

 Overall we are ignoring all the rds, rdb and RData files that are generated in the analysis.
 We also ignore the cache folders and the files folders.
-This folder will be served using a shiny server instead and therefore can be visualized in a website.
 The data folders and results folders are also ignored, they would make the repo too big.
 Check the gitignore files for a complete list.
 The only folder with its contents that is available from the `results` is the `book`, which contains the files to visualize the whole analysis.

-# TODO

-- [ ] Generate docker image to reproduce the whole analysis
+## Docker

+The analysis here has a docker image with all the datasets available.
+The docker image is used to automatically run the whole analysis and generate the report using github actions.
+Also, if you would like to rerun some specific parts of the analysis you can download the docker image `chronchi/molecular_landscape` and run it.
+This is a Rstudio server docker image so you will be able to generate the whole analysis in your computer as well.

+### Instructions for running docker